Moura – all heart and coal

 Can I camp in Moura?

 APEX Park on the Dawson River is 7 kilometres west on the Dawson Highway.
-Camping is by donation and facilities include hot showers, barbecue, toilets, picnic lawns and a public boat ramp.
+Camping is low-cost and facilities include hot showers, barbecue, toilets, picnic tables and a public boat ramp.

 There are also a range of well priced hotel/motel and caravan park options within the town.